rotem2022/task-manager-electron/README.md

 npm run build
 ```

-This command uses `vite build` to compile the React/TypeScript code and `vite-plugin-electron` to package the Electron main and preload scripts.
-The output will be located in the `dist` and `dist-electron` directories, ready for packaging with tools like Electron Builder or Electron Forge.
+This command uses `electron-builder` to create a distributable installer for your operating system.
+The final installation file (e.g., `.dmg` for macOS, `.exe` for Windows) will be located in the `release/` directory.

 ---